kleinschmidt/diss/chapters/01_introduction.md

 variation at a _behaviorally relevant, ecologically valid_ level.

 What is currently lacking in the understanding of speech perception is a theoretical framework for linking these together.
-As I discuss in Chapters NNN and NNN, existing theoretical approaches to speech perception miss important aspects of variability in speech perception, and cannot account for the full range of strategies that listeners employ to cope with this variability.
+As I discuss in Chapters \ref{chap:ideal-adapter}
+and \ref{chap:selective-adaptation}, existing theoretical approaches to speech perception miss important aspects of variability in speech perception, and cannot account for the full range of strategies that listeners employ to cope with this variability.
 Thus, the main goal of this dissertation is to develop a theoretical framework for